-This course prepares students to be career and college ready.
+This course prepares students to be career and college-ready.
 Students will be exposed to a broad range of career opportunities, as well as college choices.
-This course counts in all Jump Start 1.0 pathways.

 African American Studies

 An elective course that examines the history and culture of Africa and the African-American experience in an interdisciplinary format, including an analysis of the unique historical, cultural, and social developments.